pfwd/cv/README.md

 - Experience with PHP build and testing tools such as Composer, PHPStan, Codeception and PHPUnit
 - Experience in client sided (Web/Mobile app) frameworks and languages such as Vanilla JavaScript, NodeJs, React, Gatsby, VueJS, jQuery, AlloyJS, Titanium, BootStrap and TailwindCSS
 - Experience with Python frameworks such as Flask, Django and MicroPython
-- Experience with devops tools including Docker, Linux, Jenkins, AWS, Travis, Netlify and Jenkins
+- Experience with devops tools including Docker, Linux, Jenkins, AWS, Travis, Netlify, k6 and k8
 - Experience with source control systems such as Git, and SVN
-- Over a decade of professional web development experience (Almost 2 decades including study of the field)
+- Over a decade of professional web development experience (Two decades including study of the field)
 - Teacher to online students (HowToCodeWell YouTube Channel)

 ## Work history